Your shopping cart is empty.

 In all things, balance is essential to me.
 It is what I admire, what I seek, and what I strive to understand.
 Balance has been a consistent variable throughout my artistic journey.

 What I saw in these two opposing opinions was the classic difference between a realist and a dreamer.
-In studying the work of photographers employing each approach, I saw many examples of fantastic pieces on both sides.
-Regardless, I realized that in entering the world of photography, I would need to decide where I stood.
+In studying photographers' work employing each approach, I saw many examples of fantastic pieces on both sides.
+Regardless, I realized that I would need to decide where I stood in entering the world of photography.
 Would I approach my craft as a realist or a dreamer?

 It wasn’t hard to decide.
 I’m a dreamer through and through.
 I also had already learned Photoshop in the late nineties.
 Sure it took some effort to dust off my brain and become accustomed to the latest updates and changes, but I was excited about the challenge.
 I was ready to grow in a new artistic direction, and I wanted to use Photoshop - my digital darkroom - to do it.